software-mansion/setup-ci/readme.md

 If your project has a monorepo structure, run the script from the root directory of the app for which you want to set up workflows.

 > [!WARNING]
-> If you re-run `npx setup-ci` in the same project or you already have some workflows set up manually, they might get overwritten.
-Therefore we recommend running the script with no uncommited changes, so you can easily inspect the diff after script execution.
+> If you re-run `npx setup-ci` in the same project or already have some workflows set up manually, they might get overwritten.
+Therefore, we recommend running the script with no uncommitted changes, so you can easily inspect the diff after script execution.

 ## 💡 Demo